 It’s hard not to treat myth as a fact, especially if your identity is part of your religious beliefs.
 Religion is the most significant source of this intentional misrepresentation of metaphor as fact.
 Be mindful of how to treat the power of mythology.
 Use the myth as a metaphor to help point you away from organized religion.

 “Thinking in mythological terms helps to put you in accord with the inevitables of this vale of tears.
 You learn to recognize the positive values in what appear to be the negative moments and aspects of your life… The big question is whether you are going to be able to say a hearty yes to your adventure.” ― Joseph Campbell

 Moving Beyond Our Existential Fear

-In general, the best way out is to go through.
+The best way out is to go through it.
 You can’t back up.
 You can’t change the past.
 When you face this turmoil, engage in self-care and find a “healthy” way to relieve your emotional distress.
 There are three necessary steps to this process.

 Death teaches us to value life.
 It should propel us on an inward journey of exploration.
 This quest is what we call spiritual exploration.
 If you are reading this, it could be because you need to start this journey.
 If you don’t deal with it, the dread of death will keep coming up.